this-kin/FoodApp-UI-kit/README.md

 Food App ui built with Flutter
 Inspiration from Dribble
-I couldn't get the real assets but I replaced them with the available one's
+I couldn't get the real assets but I replaced them with the available one's changes has been made

 ## 💻 Requirements